gdcc/exporter-croissant/README.md

 ```
 ### Differences from Kaggle

 - I see an `encodingFormat` of `text/comma-separated-values`.
-Kind of curious about that since I think `text/csv` is more the MIME type that's on https://www.iana.org/assignments/media-types/media-types.xhtml and https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types
+Kind of curious about that since I think `text/csv` is more the MIME type that's on https://www.iana.org/assignments/media-types/media-types.xhtml and https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types .
+See https://github.com/IQSS/dataverse/issues/4943#issuecomment-2145333830
 - One big difference I see is that you have many `recordSets` (and each one containing a single `field`) despite there being only 1 CSV.
 My understanding was that a `recordSet` maps roughly to a table and a `field` maps roughly to a column.
 So you'll see that our implementation has only 1 `recordSet` with many `field`s.
 This might be a good thing to get clarification on.
 - Another thing that sticks out is that I see all of the `field`s have a `dataType` of `sc:Integer`.
 But nearly all of the columns (excluding `quality` and `Id`) are `sc:Float`.
 On the Kaggle side, we have a column type of "Id" and so if that's set on a column, we set the `dataType` to `sc:Text` since Ids can often be non-numerical.
 Just a minor difference there, though, so nothing alarming to me personally.